bad-meets-joke/BCCSS/README.md

 ``` -->

 ### Generator
-The code is based on [Palette](https://github.com/Janspiry/Palette-Image-to-Image-Diffusion-Models)
+The code is based on [Palette](https://github.com/Janspiry/Palette-Image-to-Image-Diffusion-Models).
 We provide [the synthesized results]() of unseen characters in the experiment (HWDB-500).

 ## Calibration and Test

-For HWDB, run the script
+For HWDB, please run the script
 ```
 bash ./hwdb/run_calibration.sh
 ```